-In addition to the 260,000 points from welcome and sign-up bonuses, I earned 82,000 additional reward points.
-This brought my six month total up to 342,000.
+In addition to the points I earned from welcome and sign-up bonuses, I earned 82,000 additional reward points.
+This brought my six month total up to well over 300,000.
 The extra 82,000 points came from regular credit card spending.

 My 3 Favorite Rewards Cards for Earning Points